bluz71/vim-nightfly-colors/README.md

   vim.diagnostic.config({ float = { border = "single" } })
 ```

-:bulb: Likewise, [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) may be
+:bulb: The [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) completion plugin may
-configured as follows for nicer display when `g:nightflyNormalFloat` is enabled:
+be configured as follows for nicer bordered display when `g:nightflyNormalFloat`
+is enabled:

 ```lua
 local winhighlight = {